Giorgos Kaminis

-Georgios Kaminis (Γεώργιος Καμίνης; born 15 July 1954) is a Greek American parliamentarian and professor of constitutional law.
+Georgios Kaminis (Γεώργιος Καμίνης; born 15 July 1954) is a Greek American politician and professor of constitutional law.
 He was the Greek Ombudsman from April 2003 until September 2010 and Mayor of Athens from 2011 until 2019.

 Early life

 Giorgos Kaminis was born in New York City, where his father, Vasilis Kaminis was working at the time.
 He holds both Greek and American citizenship.
 At the age of five he left New York and moved to Athens.

 Education

 He studied at the Faculty of Law of the University of Athens, graduating in 1980.
 He conducted postgraduate studies in public law at Panthéon-Assas University, gaining a MAS in 1982, followed by the Panthéon-Sorbonne University, where he obtained a doctorat d'État en droit in 1989.

 Career

 In November 1982, he was hired as a research and teaching fellow at the Faculty of Law of the University of Athens.
 He was elected a lecturer in 1991 and an assistant professor in 1998.

 From September 1989, he has been a research fellow at the Department of Parliamentary Studies and Research of the Directorate of Studies of the Greek Parliament.